cchan/uphook/README.md

 # uphook

-express middleware to automatically update and restart an application based on github webhook.
+express middleware to automatically update and restart an application based on github/gitlab webhook.

 ## usage
 if verified hook on right branch, git force-pulls to current branch and calls the callback.